-Freaklabs develops Arduino-based hardware for wildlife research, environmental conservation and basic infrastructure in rural and remote areas.
+Freaklabs develops Arduino compatible hardware for wildlife research, environmental conservation and basic infrastructure in rural and remote areas.

 We work in partnership with individual researchers, research institutes, landcare managers, global organisations, NGOs and governments to develop systems that are customised, accessible and affordable, and can be maintained by those that use them.